Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 ssh root@192.168.1.1

 This is u-boot_mod, not vendor stock U-Boot.
-GL.iNet ships u-boot_mod on most of their MT7628-class devices: Mango (MT300N-V2), Slate (AR300M), Creta (AR750), AR150, USB150, etc. The recovery form HTML literally credits https://github.com/pepe2k/u-boot_mod.
+GL.iNet ships u-boot_mod on most of their MT7628-class devices: Mango (MT300N-V2), Slate (AR300M), Creta (AR750), AR150, USB150, and others.
+The recovery form HTML credits https://github.com/pepe2k/u-boot_mod.
 Mainline OpenWrt’s bootloader recovery on devices without u-boot_mod is typically TFTP (UDP/69), not HTTP.
 Verified 2026-05-03 on a GL-MT300N-V2 running pure OpenWrt 23.05.

 Trigger U-Boot HTTP recovery: